Pope John XXIII: Beatification and canonization

-He was known affectionately as the "Good Pope".
-His cause for canonization was opened under Pope Paul VI during the final session of the Second Vatican Council on 18 November 1965, along with the cause of Pope Pius XII.
-On 3 September 2000, John XXIII was declared "Blessed" alongside Pope Pius IX by Pope John Paul II, the penultimate step on the road to sainthood, after a miracle of curing an ill woman was discovered.
+Pope Saint John XXIII was known affectionately as the "Good Pope".
+His cause for canonization was opened under Pope Saint Paul VI during the final session of the Second Vatican Council on 18 November 1965, along with the cause of Pope Pius XII.
+On 3 September 2000, John XXIII was declared "Blessed" alongside Pope Pius IX by Pope Saint John Paul II, the penultimate step on the road to sainthood, after a miracle of curing an ill woman was discovered.
 He was the first pope since Pope Pius X to receive this honour.
 Following his beatification, his body was moved from its original burial place in the grottoes below the Vatican to the altar of St. Jerome and displayed for the veneration of the faithful.

 At the time, the body was observed to be extremely well preserved – a condition which the Church ascribes to embalming and the lack of airflow in his sealed triple coffin rather than a miracle.
 When John XXIII's body was moved in 2001, it was once again treated to prevent deterioration.
 The original vault above the floor was removed and a new one built beneath the ground; it was here that the body of Pope John Paul II was entombed from 9 April 2005 to April 2011, before being moved for his beatification on 1 May 2011.
 The tomb was ultimately occupied by Benedict XVI following his death in 2022.